CCCpeggy/Reservatio-system/RequirementDocument/document.md

 |Postconditions|System displays the user's reservation records to the manager.|
 |Normal Flow|1.
 The manager presses the user settings button.<br>2.
 The system calls out the detailed information of the overall user from the database.<br>3.
 The system displays the overall user settings interface.<br>4.
 The administrator types in the account or name of the user to be searched.<br>5.
 The manager presses the search button.<br>6.
 The system lists the matching accounts searched by the manager for the manager to watch.<br>7.
 The manager presses the viewing button of the reserving record of the specific user. <br>8.
 The system takes out the reserving record of the user from the database and displays it to the manager.|

 ## 4. Other Nonfunctional Requirements

 ### 4.1 Performance Requirements

 The reservation system must load in a first speed to avoid user being waited for too long.
 As the sentences listed below are the standard requirements for the loading speed of the system.
 All connections' or loading's speed must be less than 10 seconds.
 Every booking submission and modification should be updated in the common database within 3 seconds after each submission and modification activity.
 Loading the announcement about the reservation website within 3 seconds.
 Results for the availability of each room within 10 seconds.
 After confirming the reservation of the booking, the system redirects to the main page within 3 seconds.
 Confirmation email shall be sent into the user's mentioned email within 1minute after confirmation page termination.
-Access is already installed on this computer and is a Windows operating system.

 ### 4.2 Safety Requirements

 This system is based on the website servers.
 That is, to make sure the system work smoothly it has a period of time for every user who need to book a room.
 The system will check whether the user is performing any activities on the reservation page, over 10 minutes without performing any activities the system will let that user log out automatically.

 Furthermore, this website is safe for every user which makes no damage for any hardware or software equirements.
 It should have no virus as sending confirmed email or operating over the website.

 The database is the most important section of this system.
 The database should be carefully maintained by the administrator any loss may lead to chaos.
 The system protects the information of user and database and let no one to access any of its information.

 ### 4.3 Security Requirements

 This system have high quality security system.
 For the user identity verificaion, to avoid injection attack the system will request the user to input the correct format of the emaill address as verifiing user identity.
 Before confirmed the booking of the room the host must input the numbers of paticipants and their email, notice them to confirm the reservation.
 The reservation will be canceled by the system if there have no one confirmed.

 To protect the database of the system, the security system have to avoid the user access the source code without permission.
 Moreover, avoid privilege escalation is also a important section of security system.
 The administrator must not give the normal user high authority.
 Also, the system have no bug to let the user use privilege escalation for attracking the system.

 As the administrator manages both database and reservation of the system, the account and password of the administrator must be highly confidential to avoid data accessed by anyone.
 It have a hidden option for the administrator to log in.

-1. User identity verification, to avoid injection attack The user must input the correct format of the email address as verifing user identity.
-  2. Avoid user access to the source code
-  3. Avoid privilege escalation